VirgilSecurity/virgil-sdk-net/docs/guides/virgil-card/creating-card.md

 # Creating Card

-This guide shows how to create a user's **Virgil Card** – the main entity of **Virgil Services**.
+This guide shows how to create a user's Virgil Card – the main entity of **Virgil Services**.
 Every user/device is represented by Virgil Card with all the necessary information to identify them.

 For original information about the Virgil Card check out our Virgil Card Service.

-Every developer can create a user's **Virgil Card** (visible within the Application) or **Global Virgil Card** (visible to anybody and not related to the Application).
+Every developer can create a user's Virgil Card (visible within the Application) or Global Virgil Card (visible to anybody and not related to the Application).

 See our [Use Cases](/docs/get-started) to find out what you can do with Virgil Cards.
 If you need to create a Global Virgil Card, start with the guide, [Creating a Global Card](/docs/guides/virgil-card/creating-global-card.md).

 After a Virgil Card is created, it's published at Virgil Card Service, where an owner can find their Virgil Cards at any time.

-Warning: You cannot change a Virgil Card's content after it is published.
+**Warning**: You cannot change a Virgil Card's content after it is published.

 Each Virgil Card contains a  permanent digital signature that provides data integrity for the Virgil Card over its life-cycle.